farshed/farshed.github.io/src/content/blog/we-only-judge-ourselves.md

 These worldviews, once established, act as self-fulfilling prophecies.
 Person A's trust and openness invite positive interactions, reinforcing his belief in human goodness.

-However, person B's suspicion and defensiveness elicit guarded responses from others, confirming his pessimistic outlook.
+However, Person B's suspicion and defensiveness elicit guarded responses from others, confirming his pessimistic outlook.
 It's a feedback loop, with each interaction serving as evidence for their pre-existing beliefs.

 Neither of them is wrong, as they each only see a selected subset of reality, filtered through their own expectations and beliefs.
 But in the end, their worldviews end up saying a lot more about them than the world they inhabit.